-Objective Targets Means of Verification Important Assumptions Engage civil society in the conservation of At least 40 local civil society organizations with increased capacities actively participate in conservation actions and management of territories guided by the ecosystem profile.
-Civil Society Tracking Tool (CSTT) on CEPF's investment beneficiaries.
-The CEPF ecosystem portfolio will effectively guide and coordinate conservation action globally threatened biodiversity through At least eight partnerships and networks formed among public, private and civil society actors to facilitate synergies and to catalyze integrated actions and policies for the conservation and Grantee and RIT performance reports. in the Cerrado Hotspot.
-Investments by other funders will support complementary targeted investments that maintain sustainable development of the Cerrado in support of the ecosystem profile.
-Protected Area Tracking Tool (SP1 METT). activities that reduce threats to priority corridors, sites and species. ecosystem functions and human well- being At least 500,000 hectares of protected areas targeted by CEPF grants with new or strengthened protection and management.
-At least five land-use planning or public policies influenced to Annual portfolio overview reports; portfolio midterm and final assessment reports.
-Civil society organizations, government and private companies will be willing to TOTAL BUDGET: accommodate biodiversity.
-At least 500,000 hectares of production landscapes with improved management for biodiversity conservation or IUCN Red List of Threatened Species. engage in biodiversity conservation, form new partnerships, and adopt innovative approaches. \$ 8,000,000 sustainable use within four corridors targeted by CEPF grants.
+Objective Targets Means of Verification Important Assumptions Engage civil At least 40 local civil society organizations with increased Civil Society Tracking The CEPF ecosystem portfolio society in the capacities actively participate in conservation actions and Tool (CSTT) on CEPF's will effectively guide and conservation of management of territories guided by the ecosystem profile. investment beneficiaries. coordinate conservation action globally in the Cerrado Hotspot. threatened At least eight partnerships and networks formed among public, Grantee and RIT biodiversity private and civil society actors to facilitate synergies and to performance reports.
+Investments by other funders through catalyze integrated actions and policies for the conservation and will support complementary targeted sustainable development of the Cerrado in support of the Protected Area Tracking activities that reduce threats to investments ecosystem profile.
+Tool (SP1 METT). priority corridors, sites and that maintain species. ecosystem At least 500,000 hectares of protected areas targeted by CEPF Annual portfolio overview functions and grants with new or strengthened protection and management. reports; portfolio midterm Civil society organizations, human well- and final assessment government and private being At least five land-use planning or public policies influenced to accommodate biodiversity. reports. companies will be willing to engage in biodiversity TOTAL ······································ IUCN Red List of conservation, form new BUDGET: At least 500,000 hectares of production landscapes with Threatened Species. partnerships, and adopt improved management for biodiversity conservation or r i i i i i r innovative approaches. \$ 8,000,000 sustainable use within four corridors targeted by CEPF grants.
 At least five globally threatened species targeted by CEPF grants have stable or improved conservation status.
 At least 60 local and indigenous communities are empowered and directly benefit from the sustainable use of resources and/or the restoration of ecological connectivity at the landscape scale.

-Intermediate Outcomes Intermediate Indicators Means of Verification Important Assumptions Outcome 1: At least six sustainable technologies and production best Best practices Governments, private companies Best practices practices in the agriculture sector identified and disseminated to dissemination tools. and donors will remain in agriculture ensure protection of biodiversity, maintenance of ecosystem committed to sustainable adopted in the services and food security.
-Grantee and RIT development goals, thus priority performance reports. providing suitable and sufficient corridors.
-At least four financial incentives for sustainable land-sparing funding sources to expand best agricultural and livestock practices promoted among commodity Secretariat supervision practices models.
+Intermediate Outcomes Intermediate Indicators Means of Verification Important Assumptions Outcome 1: At least six sustainable technologies and production best Best practices Governments, private Best practices practices in the agriculture sector identified and disseminated to dissemination tools. companies and donors will in agriculture ensure protection of biodiversity, maintenance of ecosystem remain committed to adopted in the services and food security.
+Grantee and RIT sustainable development goals, priority performance reports. thus providing suitable and corridors.
+At least four financial incentives for sustainable land-sparing sufficient funding sources to agricultural and livestock practices promoted among commodity Secretariat supervision expand best practices models.
 US\$ 800,000 chains in priority corridors. mission reports.
 Private companies in key At least two consistent public policies (legislation, policies, Adopted public policies. agriculture sectors will programs, public-private partnerships, etc.) created or adjusted appreciate the business model to promote conservation and sustainable use of biodiversity. for better environmental and social practices.
 Financial incentives will trigger increased interest for best practices.